vusec/vuzzer/README.md

 #### Running the VUzzer:
 Please see wikiHOWTO.md for a step-by-step procedure to run the VUzzer.
 This file also contains explanation for most of the options.

+:point_right: **NOTE: VUzzer's taintflow analysis does not work on binaries compiled with sanitizers pass (e.g. address sanitizer).
+Therefore, do not involve VUzzer in an experiment where sanitizer enabled binaries are used.**

 Requirements
 -------------